ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 concealment.
 Additionally, we already allow environment variables so we must continue handling those correctly.

-We propose merging environment variables with the user's provided configuration file at runtime and replacing templated variables in the configuration file with their secret values at runtime.
+We propose merging environment variables, CLI flags, and the user's provided configuration file, in that order, at runtime into a templated variables in the configuration file with their secret values at runtime.

-To enforce immutability, we propose stubbing out mutable operations in the DB interface at runtime with no-op functions and providing the connector `Persister` a separate database instance.
-This keeps Conduit's state from being mutated at runtime, but allows connector's their persistence as designed.
+We propose merging environment variables and CLI flags into a set of values that is then injected into the provided `pipelines.yml` file.

+We propose supporting Go templating in `pipelines.yml` to allow for dynamic injection of those environment variables at runtime.

 ## Implementation